-“Whereas the man of action binds his life to reason and its concepts so that he will not be swept away and lost, the scientific investigator builds his hut right next to the tower of science so that he will be able to work on it and to find shelter for himself beneath those bulwarks which presently exist.” — Friedrich Nietzsche
+“Whereas the man of action binds his life to reason and its concepts so that he will not be swept away and lost.
+The scientific investigator builds his hut right next to the tower of science so that he will be able to work on it and to find shelter for himself beneath those bulwarks which presently exist.” — Friedrich Nietzsche

 “Science is about finding ever better approximations rather than pretending you have already found the ultimate truth.
 A casual stroll through the lunatic asylum shows that faith does not prove anything.” — Friedrich Nietzsche

 Now let’s move the high jumping example into the realm of meditation.
-What do you consider to be a successful session?
+What do you consider a successful session?
 Perhaps it’s the absence of intrusive thoughts.
 So, you keep a record of your meditation in your journal.

 Success and failure are predictable outcomes of the culture.
 If you color within the boundaries, you receive rewards.
 But, if you color outside the lines and you face harsh consequences.

 If we are to approach life as a grand experiment, we should learn to use the tools for experimentation.
 There are several methods that most people can use.
 They don’t require advanced mathematics, statistics, logic, or philosophy.
 Here’s a list of these tools and a brief description.

 The tragedy is that we cannot believe the dogmas of religion and metaphysics if we have the strict methods of truth in heart and head, but on the other hand, we have become through the development of humanity so tenderly suffering that we need the highest kind of means of salvation and consolation: whence arises the danger that man may bleed to death through the truth than he realizes.” — Friedrich Nietzsche